Meet your Teacher - Melanie

 What are some of the health benefits of yoga?
 There have been over 3700 scientific and medical studies to determine the health benefits of yoga and to date they have found over 115 health benefits including reducing stress, increasing flexibility, increasing muscle strength and tone, improving cardio and circulatory health, improving balance, boosting the immune system, improving posture and many more.
 My newest mantra for yoga is “Yoga does not have side effects, it has side benefits”.

 Do you have to be flexible to practice yoga?
-The reason I started practicing yoga about 2006 was because I was so inflexible I couldn’t get my leg over my bike.
+No you do not have to be flexible to start practicing yoga.
+Ignore those pictures online of people putting themselves into pretzel like positions.
+We won’t be doing that.
+The reason I started practicing yoga about 20+ years ago was because I was so inflexible I couldn’t get my leg over my bike.
 I am now more flexible than I have ever been.
 I am also stronger than I have been since I was in my 40’s.

 Am I too old to start practicing yoga?
-I turned 75 this year.
+You are never too old to start yoga.
+I turned 76 this year.
 I attended my yoga teaching training in Brazil when I was 63 with 15 other students and all of them were 30 to 40 years younger than me with one exception, someone who was only 15 years younger.
 So as you can imagine it was challenging but it was also one of the most rewarding experiences of my life.
 That training experience did bring home the fact that younger people simply don’t understand the aging process and the fact that balance, strength and flexibility become issues as we age and that’s why our practices always include poses to improve our balance and flexibility and increase our strength.
 The longer we remain healthy and strong the longer we can live independently.
 Yes we want to increase our longevity but we want to ensure we remain healthy during those last years of our life.

 What can I expect if I join one of the yoga classes?
 You will receive the Zoom invitation (you will have to download the Zoom app) for the class the evening before.
-As I mentioned it is set up so your video and audio are off so just a few minutes before the class all you have to do is log in.
+Your video and audio will be turned off so just a few minutes before the class all you have to do is log in.
 Each class starts with warm-ups including poses for our eyes, face, neck wrists, shoulders, toes, ankles, knees, lower spine, hips.
 If you join hatha or the 30 minute flow yoga classes we do some standing poses but if you join the chair or floor stretching classes we do not include standing poses.
 In all classes we do some strengthening poses and poses to increase flexibility.
 The last few minutes of each class we do some relaxing poses, including legs up the wall, and then a meditation to close the class.
 Every week we set a new intention and focus on a health issue.
 You will also receive a recording of the class to repeat if you want to or if you had to miss or leave early you can do the whole class.